 Finding the right opportunity before moving forward with the next steps is harder than you might think.
 How big is the user pain point?
 Are you generating enough value for the user so that it’s worth the time and attention investment?
 What is your (unfair) advantage that will allow you to beat the competition?
 These are just some of the questions that you need to think about or your product will not get the adoption that you hope for.

-In Part 1 of this series, How to execute successful Product Discovery in 2020, we’ll focus mostly on the problem of detecting the right opportunity and coming up with the right go-to-market strategy.
+In Part 1 of this series, How to execute successful Product Discovery, we’ll focus mostly on the problem of detecting the right opportunity and coming up with the right go-to-market strategy.

 2. Is your team ready to handle failures?

 Steve Blank famously claimed that to win in an existing market, you need to have products that are 10x better than your competitors’.
 But guess what?
 In the last ten years, everyone figured out how to build solid products — because of this, creating a 10x better product is almost impossible.
 Historically, the most common winner in this field has been the product that survived the longest, was the most efficient in using available resources, and improved continuously.
 There is no silver bullet here; it’s a multi-year, ongoing grind, with hundreds of iterations and small improvements where you learn to choose your battles wisely based on data and user feedback.
 In order to win you will have to try hundreds of things and be ready to fail quickly and at low costs.

 In Part 2 of this series, Design and Development – Leave room for mistakes and rapid iterations, we’ll focus on how to make sure your execution is cost-efficient, fast, and does not leave you in huge technical debt after a couple of years.

 3. Can you acquire users without going broke?